Teddy Roosevelt and the Coal Strike of 1902: A Test of Presidential Power

 Conclusion

 The Coal Strike of 1902 stands as a landmark event in American history, showcasing the power of collective bargaining, the complexities of labor relations, and the evolving role of the presidency.
 Theodore Roosevelt's intervention, though controversial, ultimately led to a resolution that improved the lives of coal miners and set a precedent for government involvement in protecting the public interest.
-The lessons learned from this pivotal moment continue to resonate today, reminding us of the importance of fair wages, safe working conditions, and the need for a just and equitable society.
+The lessons learned from this central moment continue to resonate today, reminding us of the importance of fair wages, safe working conditions, and the need for a just and equitable society.

 What are your thoughts on the role of government in resolving labor disputes?
 Do you believe that Roosevelt's actions were justified, or did he overstep his authority?